shlinkio/shlink/README.md

     If you don't run this command regularly, the stats will say all visits come from *unknown* locations.

-* Generate website previews: `/path/to/shlink/bin/cli shortcode:process-previews`
+* Generate website previews: `/path/to/shlink/bin/cli short-url:process-previews`

     Running this will improve the performance of the `doma.in/abc123/preview` URLs, which return a preview of the site.